Shoebill: Description

 The plumage of adult birds is blue-grey with darker slaty-grey flight feathers.
 The breast presents some elongated feathers, which have dark shafts.
 The juvenile has a similar plumage colour, but is a darker grey with a brown tinge.
-When they are first born, shoebills have a more modestly-sized bill, which is initially silvery-grey.
+When they are first hatched, shoebills have a more modestly sized bill, which is initially silvery-grey.
 The bill becomes more noticeably large when the chicks are 23 days old and becomes well developed by 43 days.

 Voice

-The shoebill is normally silent, but they perform bill-clattering displays at the nest.
-When engaging in these displays, adult birds have also been noted to utter a cow-like moo as well as high-pitched whines.
+Shoebills are normally silent, but perform bill-clattering displays at the nest.
+When engaging in these displays, adult birds have also been noted to utter a cattle-like moo, as well as high-pitched whines.
 Both nestlings and adults engage in bill-clattering during the nesting season as a means of communication.
 When young are begging for food, they call out with a sound uncannily like human hiccups.
 In one case, a flying adult bird was heard uttering hoarse croaks, apparently as a sign of aggression at a nearby marabou stork (Leptoptilos crumeniferus).

 Flight pattern

-Its wings are held flat while soaring and, as in the pelicans and the storks of the genus Leptoptilos, the shoebill flies with its neck retracted.
-Its flapping rate, at an estimated 150 flaps per minute, is one of the slowest of any bird, with the exception of the larger stork species.
-The pattern is alternating flapping and gliding cycles of approximately seven seconds each, putting its gliding distance somewhere between the larger storks and the Andean condor (Vultur gryphus).
+Its wings are held flat while soaring, and as in the pelicans and the storks of the genus Leptoptilos, the shoebill flies with its neck retracted.
+Its flapping rate, estimated at 150 flaps per minute, is one of the slowest of any bird, with the exception of the larger stork species.
+The pattern is alternating flapping and gliding cycles around 7 seconds each, putting its gliding distance between the larger storks and the Andean condor (Vultur gryphus).
 When flushed, shoebills usually try to fly no more than 100 to 500 m.
 Long flights of the shoebill are rare, and only a few flights beyond its minimum foraging distance of 20 m have been recorded.